lacoco-lab/lacoco-lab.github.io/joining/index.md

 * a brief statement explaining your motivation to apply to this position (please specifically refer to one or more recent publications from our group)
 * contact details of 2 or 3 references.

-*Note: Please apply via the central portals when possible.
-You can consider direct application when the deadlines are far away or there is a specific call from our lab.*
+*Note: Please apply via the central portals or to specific open calls when possible.
+You can consider direct application when the deadlines are far away.*

 <!--We do not currently have an open call, but you can always inquire and apply on an ad-hoc basis.-->
 <!--Please include the reference number W2740 in your email subject when applying.-->